How to train AI Models effectively

 Deep neural networks are a more specialized machine-learning technique that imitates the human brain in processing data.
 The computers learn through positive and negative reinforcement, relying on continual processing and feedback.

 Deep learning relies on its highly layered network of deep neural pathways.
 Each neuron on the network, consisting of a mathematical function that’s fed data to be transformed and analyzed as an output, creates complex patterns and associations.
+To understand this process better and see it in action, you might explore how training data for face recognition is developed.

 Every time there is a cycle, the computer learns how to weigh the importance of each link between neurons.
 The computer gets better at predicting what will happen when there are many variables and changes in conditions.